 According to GameFlow, Montréal should have scored three to four goals, while FotMob put it between two and three.
 No matter: Johnson held Montréal to just one goal even though they were playing at home.

 Still, the lack of appreciation for Johnson’s performance in this game leaves us scratching our collective heads.
-Last Thursday, after Philadelphia Union goalkeeper André Blake kept a clean sheet against FC Cincinnati in the other Eastern Conference Semifinal matchup, his praises were sung by the MLS punditry and FotMob named him the best player in the match. “‘Dre Day: Blake’s heroics lead Philadelphia Union into Eastern Final,” read the headline of Tom Bogert’s article for MLS.com, and while we agree that Blake is an exceptional goalkeeper, we’d like to point out that his heroic stand was a five-save performance at home against the No 5 seed in the Eastern Conference.
+Last Thursday, after Philadelphia Union goalkeeper André Blake kept a clean sheet against FC Cincinnati in the other Eastern Conference Semifinal matchup, his praises were sung by the MLS punditry and FotMob named him the best player in the match. “‘Dre Day: Blake’s heroics lead Philadelphia Union into Eastern Final,” read the headline of Tom Bogert’s article for MLS.com, and while we agree that Blake is an exceptional goalkeeper, we’d like to point out that his “heroic” stand was a five-save performance in front of a friendly home crowd against the No 5 seed in the Eastern Conference.
+It was a good game for Blake, but the wind was at his back.

 Cool.
 Glad we have that straight.